rachelluuu/jeopardy/README.md

 ### Play
 As an additional feature, under the 'Play' tab, a new Jeopardy! game board is generated after each refresh.
 The point value can be clicked to view the answer, and users can use the browser's back button to return to their same board.
 Since different rounds of Jeopardy use different values, I chose to standardize the board to have values of 200, 400, 600, 800, and 1000, thus avoiding the issue of having different categories being weighted differently.

+Given additional time, futher improvements to the app would be dedicated to making the Play board into an  interactive multiplayer simulation of a Jeopardy! game.

 ### Running The App
 To run the app in the development mode, run 'npm start' and open [http://localhost:3000](http://localhost:3000) to view it in the browser.